 How will the ordinance be enforced?

-This ordinance will be enforced along with the new statewide tobacco retail license law.
-Businesses will be inspected annually to ensure compliance with the tobacco retail license as well as compliance with the Washington County ordinance.
+The ordinance will be enforced along with the new statewide tobacco retail license law.
+Businesses will be inspected annually to ensure compliance with the tobacco retail license law and the Washington County ordinance.

 Questions about tobacco retail licensing

 What is tobacco retail licensing?

 During the 2021 Legislative Session, Oregon passed statewide tobacco retail licensing.
 This means that all businesses that sell tobacco, nicotine products and inhalant delivery systems will be required to obtain a license to sell the product to consumers.
 This is similar to what is already required of businesses that sell alcohol or marijuana.